Check out some of the amazing scholarships and grants available to our MMBio Students!

 August 1st – for Fall experiences

 Internship Travel Grant

-Students who are are seeking aid in travel costs for their internships may apply to receive funding from the MMBio department and the College of Life Sciences.
-The college typically matches the department's award.
+Students who are seeking aid in travel costs for their internships may apply to receive funding from the MMBio Department and the College of Life Sciences.
+The College will typically match up to $400 for domestic and $600 for international travel.
+MMBio students are encouraged to apply for this grant instead of the Experiential Learning Grant (above) to help fund their internships because they may receive a larger award due to the College match.
 Click the button below for the application to apply.

 Application deadline is February 1st.

-To be eligible for a MMBio Department scholarship, you must be enrolled as a MMBio student (officially declared on your transcript).
-There are six different MMBio scholarships available.
-The guidelines for awarding some scholarships are very general in nature.
-The guidelines for distributing other scholarship monies are highly targeted to students pursuing very specify interests.
+Available MMBio department-level scholarships are listed below.
+To be eligible, you must be enrolled as an MMBio student (officially declared on your transcript).
 Please read the description of each scholarship carefully to make sure you qualify.

 - Thomas Myers Scholarship - Undergraduate or graduate students majoring in Microbiology or related field are eligible

 - Ekeroth Scholarship - Juniors and seniors in Microbiology are eligible

 - Sagers Scholarship - Juniors and seniors in Microbiology and Molecular Biology are eligible